Theories of love: Horizontal structure

 Love can also be examined along a horizontal dimension with a prototype approach.
 Psychologists Beverley, Fehr and James Russell designed and conducted six experiments to examine the concept of love horizontally: free listing of subtypes of love; rating the goodness of love examples; reaction time to verify love category memberships; the fuzzy border of love definition; the sustainability of the subcategory of love; love subcategory family resemblances.
 For example, Beverly Fehr and James Russell examined the concept of love by carrying out the fifth experiment, the Sustainability of the Subcategory.
 They selected 10 sentences that defined "love" written by one group of participants and 10 definitions of "love" from textbooks.
 They asked other groups of participants to judge how weird or natural those sentences sounded when the word "love" in those definitions was substituted by targeted sub-category terms.
 When a prototypical sub-type substituted, such as friendship, the sentence sounded subjectively natural.
 However, when a peripheral sub-type, such as infatuation, took the place of "love" in the definitions, it yielded subjectively peculiar results.
 "In sum, Fehr identified a set of features of love that appear to have a clear prototype structure in terms of some features being better and some being poorer exemplars of the concept of love, and this difference appears to affect other aspects of the way love-related phenomena are processed."

 Later Arthur Aron and Lori Westbay expanded the underlying structure of love prototype of Fehr's research.
 To understand the way people deal with love-related information, Aron and Westbay examined the latent structure and individual differences within Fehr's subgroup structure with three validation tests.
 They concluded that people generally understand the concept of love centralizing around three dimensions (passion, intimacy and commitment) which correspond to Sternberg's triangular theory of love.
 An individual's prototype of love limits his or her experience of a relationship, but the degree of these three dimensions that the individual emphasizes on depends on circumstances of that relationship.

-Love in the 21st century

-Today, love is still highly valued in the Western society.
-Love is viewed as important and special.
-It is put on a pedestal, making it almost impossible to fulfill all the expectations that people have for their relationships and marriages.
-For example, with the rising of "promposals", which are extravagant ways of asking someone to prom, the ways that the expectations of romance are increasing are illustrated.
-Today, sex lives are commonly flaunted rather than hidden as they used to be.
-Compared to the past, people are more open to sexuality, promiscuity, and divorce.
-As the world continues to change the views on love, its significance will continue to modify as the minds of people change.